Darko-Martinovic/DBHelper/README.md

-CreateGraph                       | Shows how to create NODE & EDGE tables CreateMOTable                     | Shows how to create the memory optimized tables CreatePartitionScheme             | Shows how to create the partition scheme and the partition function CreateTable                       | Shows how to create traditional - disk based tables ExtProperties                     | Shows how to manipulate with extended properties RebuildIndexes                    | Shows how to rebuild indexes and update statistics
+CreateGraph                       | Shows how to create NODE & EDGE tables CreateMOTable                     | Shows how to create the memory optimized tables CreatePartitionScheme             | Shows how to create the partition scheme and the partition function CreateStoredProc                  | Shows how to create the stored procedure CreateTable                       | Shows how to create traditional - disk based tables ExtProperties                     | Shows how to manipulate with extended properties RebuildIndexes                    | Shows how to rebuild indexes and update statistics